gt-big-data/twitter-superbowl/README.md

 * Seahawk victory shown by the spike at the end
 * People talking much more about broncos than seahawks, probably frustrated by the former's performance

+# Next Steps
+We have all the tweets in a json file.
+We can take a look at them and do sentiment analysis.

 # Install / run
 We used Redis to keep statistics, and dumped each tweet into a text file and mongodb.
 We used Node to connect to Redis and rendered the data in D3.js.